andrewjh271/odin_flight_booker/README.md

 There is a many to many relationship between bookings and passengers.
 Bookings can be searched by confirmation number or by email.

 I wrote basic RSpec tests for the models and for the `Bookings Controller`.

+###### Mailers

+[Part 2](https://www.theodinproject.com/courses/ruby-on-rails/lessons/sending-confirmation-emails) of this project was to send a confirmation email to all passengers after a new booking is made.
+In the development environment, the `letter_opener` gem is used to view the delivered email.
+In production, Yahoo Mail delivers mail over SMTP protocol.

 ### Thoughts